glennhenry/cs-notes/docs/deep-learning/13-transformers/02-transformers-architecture/transformers-architecture.md

    ![Residual connection](./add-norm.png)
    Source : https://deepgram.com/learn/visualizing-and-explaining-transformer-models-from-the-ground-up

 The step from 3 to 6 represent the process of a single encoder layer.
 In conclusion, a single layer of encoder processes and transform the input sequence to capture relevant information in the sequence.
+The output of encoder is a key and value pair that represent the information about the input sequence.

 Transformers architecture may includes multiple encoder layer, they have identical architecture but they don't share weights.